-- The National CQI-COC working group is responsible for updating or revising CQI indicators. - Any indicator that is no longer be calculated from the patient records should either be removed, or patient databases and data collection tools should be modified. - New indicators or revision of indicator definitions should occur as necessary to ensure that CQI reflects current national standards and guidelines.
+- National CQI-COC working group is responsible for updating or revising CQI indicators. - Any indicator that is no longer be calculated from the patient records should either be removed, or patient databases and data collection tools should be modified. - New indicators or revision of indicator definitions should be defined as necessary and regularly to ensure that CQI reflects current national or international standards and guidelines/policies.